jwatzman/nameless-chessbot/README.markdown

 decent chess bot, nor a good example of C style.
 It is neither.
 I am (slowly) cleaning up the code and fixing bugs, but there are still plenty of issues on both fronts.

+---

+Most of the code is licensed under the 3-clause BSD as in the LICENSE file.
+Other files may be under other licenses as indicated at the top of the file.